-A Tale of Two Cities: Blood For Blood.
+A Tale of Two Cities 2022.
+Hong Kong, Chung Ying Theatre.
 A ‘thrilling production’ for stage by Jonathan Holloway with a ‘beautiful and mesmerising ‘ original score and sound design by Sarah Llewellyn.
-Produced by Chung Ying Theatre, performed at the Hockey Club Amphitheatre Hong Kong and at The Pleasance Beyond, Edinburgh Festival 2016

 Dickens’ classic of heroism, espionage and revenge is thrillingly reimagined by multi award-winning writer-director Jonathan Holloway.
 Direct from acclaimed Hong Kong season this cool, elegant, emotionally punishing production ran April to May in Hong Kong at the Jockey Club Ampitheatre and throughout August at the Edinburgh Festival. at the Pleasance Beyond 2016.

 Sarah produced a dynamic electro-acoustic score combining live vocals on stage, with pre-recorded music and sound design.
 Featuring Francesca Simmons on violin and musical saw. “the scene changes via singing chorus and the sound design were absolutely mesmerising” (full review)